-The free-to-play game has returned in 2021 and continues this week with the Honda Classic.
+The free-to-play game has returned in 2021 and continues this week with the Wells Fargo Championship.
 Each week participants will choose between a series of head-to-head matchups, plus select an overall tournament champion and winning score (or in this case total number of holes played).

 Participants can compete for weekly cash prizes, with a $50,000 jackpot available for any participants who earn a perfect score (increasing up to $100,000 during some of the biggest events of the year).
 There will also be at least $1,000 awarded each week in cash and prizes, even if there is no player with a perfect score.

 Jackpots have been paid in out two of the last six weeks of the Predictor game, as the Arnold Palmer Invitational and The Players both saw participants splitting the $50,000 prize after notching perfect scores.

 Keys: They're the top two players in the field based on OWGR and will be among the betting favorites in a star-studded affair.
 Rahm finished T-7 at Zurich alongside Ryan Palmer in defense of their title, and the Spaniard finished fourth in 2017 in his lone prior appearance (when it was held at Eagle Point).
 Thomas won the PGA at Quail Hollow a few months later for his first major, and his Wells Fargo record includes top-25s in two of his three starts.
 He enters off a frustrating week in Tampa where he was a tee-to-green leader but among the worst putters in the field.